open/close all folders

 - At least one story in the Thor comics (right before Walt Simonson's legendary run) involved Thor discovering a cult in Chicago (portrayed as good hearted but misguided) that publically worshipped him - he responded by making a comment to the effect that he no longer desired worshippers.
 The same storyline introduced a Fundamentalist Christian supervillain named "The Crusader".

 - They know that Thor and Zeus exist, but that doesn't mean they believe they are gods.
-I expect the average modern citizen in the Marvel or DC universes believes something like "In ancient times, people with superhuman powers were worshipped as gods; but in this modern age, we know they're just superheroes."
+The average modern citizen in the Marvel or DC universes presumably believes something like "In ancient times, people with superhuman powers were worshipped as gods; but in this modern age, we know they're just superheroes."

 - Considering All Myths Are True, how could you be expected to choose any pantheon over another?
 If you lived in the DCU, and there was evidence for the Greek pantheon, Egyptian pantheon, and Judeo-Christian God, why wouldn't your religious deities be expected to exist as well?